-I find chia seeds to be a great thickener in soups, puddings and shakes.
+Chia seeds are a great thickener in puddings and shakes.

 This chia seed pudding is perfect for a quick breakfast or midday snack.
-Chia seeds and flax milk are both packed with Omega 3’s, which have been all the rage recently because of their pain-relieving, anti-inflammatory, and heart-healthy properties.
-Chia seeds are not only great detoxifiers, they are rich in fiber and they provide a feeling of satiety (feeling full).
+Chia seeds and flax milk have Omega 3’s, which great because of their pain-relieving, anti-inflammatory, and heart-healthy properties.
+Chia seeds are not only great detoxifiers but also rich in fiber and they provide a feeling of satiety (feeling full).

-You can top this chia seed pudding with your favorite nuts or fruit or a combination of the two and drizzle your favorite honey on top.
+In this recipe, we are refrigerating the shake recipe so that the chia seeds activate and create gelatin.
+Top this chia seed pudding with your favorite nuts or fruit or a combination of the two.
+Garnish with a drizzle your favorite honey on top.

 - 1 1/2 c flax milk